laserlemon/figaro/README.md

 rake figaro:heroku[my-awesome-app]
 ```

-## How does it work with Clodbees?
+## How does it work with Cloudbees?

 Cloudbees provides application [configuration](http://wiki.cloudbees.com/bin/view/RUN/Configuration+Parameters) in a similar manner.